• Skip to primary navigation

 These cupcakes don’t have any oil, and thanks to a simple trick of beating the eggs and sugar together until foamy, these cupcakes are light and fluffy!

-While I topped these vanilla cupcakes with a simple cream cheese frosting, I highly recommend trying them with this dairy-free chocolate avocado frosting!
+While I topped these vanilla cupcakes with a simple cream cheese frosting, this peanut butter cream cheese frosting is pretty amazing too!

 Why you’ll love these almond flour cupcakes